polyaxon/polyaxon/site/docs/core/scheduling-strategies/queues.md

 ## Routing

-Polyaxon uses the priority and concurrency definitions on the queues, the concurrency limits defined by the queues are summed and then the sum is divided up among the priority levels.
+Polyaxon uses the priority, concurrency, and quota definitions on the queues to organize and schedule your operations.
+The concurrency limits defined by the queues are summed and then the sum is divided up among the priority levels.
-Polyaxon will dispatch and schedule operations based on the queue priority they belong to until each queue reaches the concurrency limit allowed.
+Polyaxon will dispatch and schedule operations based on the queue priority they belong to until each queue reaches the concurrency limit allowed or the resource/cost quota allowed.

 Each namespace (same cluster or different cluster) will receive operations from the queues they are subscribed to via the agent managing the namespace.